Oops... You've Been Phished!

 You have reached this page as part of a phishing awareness campaign for the Ministry of Health

 - There is no need to report this email to the Services Desk or Security.

 - No identifying information has been collected as part of this campaign.

 Please do not share this information with your peers until after the phishing awareness campaign has finished.

 Unfortunately, you have reached this page because you were the successful target of a phishing attack.
 Please be aware that your computer has NOT been infected and no remediation is required.

 A phishing attack is a method cybercriminals use to attempt to access Ministry passwords, accounts, and data.
 Clicking on a link or opening an attachment in a phishing email can expose the government network to harm.
 Next time, ask yourself: Who sent this to me?
 Is this relevant to my work?
 Does it make sense?
 Am I just curious?

-This exercise is part of an internal phishing campaign initiated by the Ministry of Justice in collaboration with the Office of the Chief Information Officer (OCIO).
+This exercise is part of an internal phishing campaign initiated by the Ministry of Health in collaboration with the Office of the Chief Information Officer (OCIO).
 This campaign is designed to educate employees and raise security awareness within the B.C.
 Government.
 To maintain accurate results on phishing susceptibility, we ask that you do not discuss this exercise with your colleagues.
 The results concluding from this exercise will be communicated out through your Executive Team.
 Individuals will not be identified in these reports.